 The writer Jennifer Bute, a former GP also living with dementia, endorses the book, calling it ‘superb, positive and covers just about every aspect of dementia in a way that is easily understood.
 It is interspersed with delightful drawings, amusing pieces and personal stories.
 He has drawn together much that is helpful from many sources.
 This book should be a great encouragement and valuable resource for many.’

-Bute is a contributor to The Gift of Years Bible Reflections for Older People and Dr Cutting picks out a particular insight she gave readers of the reflections: ‘Nothing is wasted in God’s economy.
+Bute is a contributor to BRF's Bible Reflections for Older People and Dr Cutting picks out a particular insight she gave readers of the reflections: ‘Nothing is wasted in God’s economy.
 I see my dementia as an unexpected gift from God.
 Like pain, it’s not comfortable, but I believe it is a great privilege for me to understand it from the inside.
 It has enriched my life.
 I ask God to help me rejoice in adversity.
 Others see my joy.
 Now, living in a dementia-friendly village, I am able to walk this path with many others and encourage them to find God’s love.’
 (Bible Reflections for Older People, April 2017).

 ‘In Lighter Mode’ sections herald a host of what he himself admits are ‘corny jokes’ and aphorisms, among which is the advice: